Wilts & Berks Canal: Restoration

-There are some significant engineering challenges lying ahead for the Trust, but they offer opportunities to improve the areas surrounding the canal.
-The M4 motorway at Swindon was built over the line of the canal.
-Swindon Council are supporting the restoration of the canal, and are actively planning to route it through the town centre, albeit not quite on the original route.
-In 2007 a feasibility study suggested that a proposal to construct a canal through Swindon would cost £50m.
-Despite some objections, Swindon Borough Council gave approval in 2008 for further investigation of the scheme proposed by the Wilts & Berks Canal Trust.
+At Swindon the canal used to run northwards to the town centre, where the North Wilts Canal continued running northwards and the main line ran eastwards towards Shrivenham.
+The route to the east has been built over, and a new route which runs parallel to the M4 motorway along the southern edge of Swindon and then turns northwards along its eastern edge has been proposed.
+The council have found a route for the North Wilts branch which runs close to or re-uses the original route.
+In 2007, a feasibility study suggested that the proposal to construct a canal through Swindon would cost £50m.
+Despite some objections, Swindon Borough Council gave approval in 2008 for further investigation of the scheme.
 The Thames Valley Chamber of Commerce Group also welcomed the project "as a key element in transforming Swindon's town centre into a leisure and visitor attraction, disposing of its dreary reputation."